Skip to the main content.

 4. Educate employees!
 This is a point we cannot stress enough.
 The BEST line of defense against ransomware attacks is teaching your employees what to look for when it comes to ransomware.
 This includes common ransomware red flags like phishing emails, malvertisements, suspicious email attachments and other social engineering tactics.
 An educated employee can keep your business safe.

 5. Email filtering.
-A robust email filtering program can provide great protection from ransomware.
+A robust email security program can provide great protection from ransomware.
 Many ransomware attacks come from phishing emails or email attachments.
-Email filtering allows you to block malicious executables, spam, phishing emails, and other methods ransomware is known to use.
-These programs also include lists of known spammers and malware that can be clocked by your mail server.
+Email filtering allows you to block malicious executables, spam, phishing emails, and other methods that ransomware is known to use.
+These programs also include lists of known spammers and malware that your mail server can block.

-For a Free IT Assessment, click the button below to learn how Fraser can help you stay safe from ransomware.
+Get a Free IT Assessment to learn how Fraser can help you stay safe from ransomware.